 About two hours north of Reykjavik, and quite a bit of exploration, you’ll come across one of the most romantic hot springs in Iceland.
 It’s small, and it’s just right for two people.
 This is the hot springs that’s little more than a hole in the earth, but it’s serene and the scenery is awesome.
 This hot spring is an intimate and adventurous experience.
 Enjoy!

 Reykjadalur Steam Valley

-This valley, not far from Reykjavik is a must-see and must-explore.
-It’s a huge area dotted with boiling hot pots.
-Perhaps its most amazing feature is the river—it’s hot and you can bathe in it.
+This valley, not far from Reykjavik, is a must-see and explore.
+It is a huge area dotted with boiling hot pots.
+Perhaps the most amazing feature is its river; it is hot and you can bathe in it.
 At times steam covers paths, making it an almost mystical experience.
 If you climb up a steep trail, you’ll come to a roaring waterfall.
 For a larger experience of the land, consider a guided horseback riding tour in this geothermal valley.
 Stop and imagine what the first people who saw this valley thought.